BeatrizGalindo/calendar-service/README.md

 #### Run tests inside the container

-First access the container, in the terminal execute the followint command to enter an intteractive shell inside the running container:
+First access the container, in the terminal execute the following command to enter an interactive shell inside the running container:
 ```
 docker exec -it calendar-service-container /bin/bash
 ```
 Inside the container you can run the test as usual:
 `python3 -m unittest test_app.py`

-To exit the container form the terminal `Control + D`
+To exit the container form the terminal: `Control + D`

-If you want to test directly inside the Docker container you can access the container's shell:
+If you want to test the functionality of the app directly inside the Docker container you can access the container's shell:
 `docker exec -it calendar-service-container bash`

 Use the curl commands as described before, for example: